 Ascot is the most well-known horse race, and people look forward to it every year.
 I went to Royal Ascot a few years ago.
 In the sunshine – drinking bubbles and having a few cheeky bets.
 It really is an amazing experience.

 Royal Ascot will be held this year on Tuesday 16th – Saturday 20th June.

-This year races will be private affairs without any general pubic allowed due to concerns of the Coronavirus.
+This year races will be private affairs without any general public allowed due to concerns about the Coronavirus.
 No public gatherings are allowed.

 What channel is it on?

 Sky Sports and ITV will be showing the racing from Tuesday 16th June.
 Ascot will be showing 36 races over 5 days.

 Ascot Gold Cup Day Tips

 Racing Tips have everything you need to guide you through all the action at what promises to be a thrilling Royal Ascot 2020.
 From the very first race of the meeting to the closing Queen Alexandra Stakes on the final day.
 You can get industry-leading experts to provide you with top horse racing tips on all 36 races of the meeting.
 So buckle up for our Royal Ascot Day 5 tips and betting prediction.
 Check out the Ascot Gold Cup Day Tips for this year.

 Please note: If you don’t have any money to lose, don’t bet.